 Getting to know people is the first of five bonding dynamics.

 These forces create the feeling of closeness in every romantic relationship.
-They are:

 - getting to know about the person you are dating;